FooBarShebang/statistics_lib/Documents/References/UD000_statistics_lib.md

 ## Scope

-This document provides the reference infomation on the library *statistics_lib*, which includes the following modules:
+This document provides the reference information on the library *statistics_lib*, which includes the following modules:

 * *base_functions*
 * *ordered_functions*